top of page

 French doors present unique challenges that catch most homeowners off guard.
 At Home Blinds and Floors, we've installed hundreds of custom window treatments on french doors across the Delmarva Peninsula, and the majority of our service calls stem from DIY installation attempts that ignored critical clearance requirements.
 The coastal homes we serve often feature french doors leading to decks and patios, where proper installation becomes even more crucial due to salt air exposure and thermal expansion.

 The installation process differs from standard windows in three key ways: mounting depth restrictions, swing clearance calculations, and track alignment requirements.
 Most manufacturers design their cellular shade systems for deeper window frames, creating compatibility issues that require specific workarounds for french door applications.
 For a broader look at Best Window Coverings For French Doors In Delmarva Homes, we cover all your options in detail.
+Homeowners seeking Patio Door Solutions will find cellular shades among the most practical and energy-efficient choices available.

 Bright living room with cellular shades on large windows showing proper installation clearance and professional mounting for